DILCISBoard/E-ARK-AIP/index.md

 [^18]: https://tools.ietf.org/html/draft-kunze-pairtree-01 (see section 3: “Identifier string cleaning”)

+<a name="aip-container-suffix"></a>**AIP-CONTAINER-UNIQUE-NAME**: The file name of the
+physical container file SHOULD start with a unique name of the AIP which is equal for to all versions and parts that belong to the same logical AIP.

 For example, let us assume the identifier of the AIP was:

     "urn:uuid:123e4567-e89b-12d3-a456-426655440000"